tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ### The restaurant event flow

-In the real world, to discover how the restaurant really works, we would hold a big picture event storming to with all the people working in the restaurant would be present.
+In the real world, to discover how the restaurant really works, we would hold a big picture event storming with all the people working in the restaurant present.
 The Waiters, Cooks, Dishwashers, Receptionists,...
 This would show all the different flows that are happening, their timing, inner dependencies and potential bottlenecks.
 Providing everyone with a global overview that most likely no one really has.
 All of this simply by using *the power of business events!*

 For this blog post, big picture event storming is not the focus.
 But I would still like to use it to get a global understanding of our restaurant, we are conquering before we are dividing.
 At the same time, I like to demonstrate the power of *business events*.
 Because it is something that bears repeating.